 Benefits for McDonald’s Restaurant Employees

 Beyond salaries, McDonald’s employees enjoy several benefits, including enrollment into the NEST (National Employment Savings Trust) pension scheme.
 McDonald’s employees are also entitled to healthcare a medical benefits in accordance with their roles within the company.

-When you’re working at a McDonald’s restaurant, you may not earn enough to buy a vacation home, but with enough financial prudence, you’ll be able to sort bills.
-Depending on your location and role, you could earn from $10 an hour, at the least, to over $20 an hour.
+When you’re working at a McDonald’s restaurant, you may not earn enough to buy a vacation home, but with enough financial prudence, you’ll be able to earn a sustainable living.
+Depending on your location and role, you could earn from $10 an hour to over $20 an hour.

 McDonald’s corporate jobs are a different ball game.
-The average salary for McDonald’s corporate employees is around $50000 a year, with bonuses reaching up to $4000.
+The average salary for McDonald’s corporate employees is around $50,000 a year, with bonuses up to $4,000 depending on the role.